-- Torch7 is used at facebook, Deep Mind and several groups at Google (based on LuaJIT which is similar to Python) - GP-GPU-CUDA: Facebook, NYU, and Google/Deep Mind all have custom CUDA back-ends for fast/parallel convolutional network training (CUDA (Compute Unified Device Architecture) is a parallel computing platform and programming model implemented by the graphics processing units (GPUs) that they produce.
+- Torch7 is used at facebook, Deep Mind and several groups at Google (based on LuaJIT which is similar to Python) - PyTorch is an open-source machine learning library for Python, based on Torch (initial release 2016) - GP-GPU-CUDA: Facebook, NYU, and Google/Deep Mind all have custom CUDA back-ends for fast/parallel convolutional network training (CUDA (Compute Unified Device Architecture) is a parallel computing platform and programming model implemented by the graphics processing units (GPUs) that they produce.
 CUDA gives program developers direct access to the virtual instruction set and memory of the parallel computational elements in CUDA GPUs) - Theano: Python library.
 Popular in the deep learning community.
 Theano family: - Blocks + Fuel: Blocks and Fuel are machine learning frameworks for Python developed by the Montreal Institute of Learning Algorithms (MILA) at the University of Montreal.
 Blocks is built upon Theano (also by MILA) and allows for rapid prototyping of neural network models.
 Fuel serves as a data processing pipeline and data interface for Blocks.